-The value of assets in the scheme may be significantly affected by the impact of the pandemic and the tensions in Ukraine on investment values and will be closely monitored throughout the coming year.
+The value of assets in the scheme may be significantly affected by the impact governmental policies on investment values and will be closely monitored throughout the coming year.

 To mitigate these risks the Financial Statements, report the share of the Local Government Pension scheme on the College's balance sheet in line with the requirements of FRS102.
 This risk is mitigated by an agreed plan for the recovery of any deficit with the Cheshire Pension Fund.